benbogin/spider-schema-gnn/README.md

 Author implementation of this [ACL 2019 paper](https://arxiv.org/abs/1905.06241).

+Please also see the [follow-up repository](https://github.com/benbogin/spider-schema-gnn-global) with improved results, for this [EMNLP paper](https://www.aclweb.org/anthology/D19-1378.pdf).

 ## Install & Configure

 1. Install pytorch version 1.0.1.post2 that fits your CUDA version